sardavend/alto-logica-test/README.md

 Hi there, thanks for your feedback.
 I have refactored the code to apply some best practices that I think make sense in the context of this assignment.
 I have also added more tests and replaced the Tax class with the Taxable module, which acts as a role.

-Please take a look at the updated code and let me know if you have any further suggestions or questions
+Please take a look at the updated code, and the usage section and let me know if you have any further suggestions or questions

 # Sales Receipt Generator